-Pro-tip: If you’re a student, head down on a weekday as some parlours offer special prices on your manis, pedis and extensions – D’Jewel Nails, De Paradise Nail Spa and Candy Nails are just a handful of stores that offer these deals.
+Pro-tip: If you’re a student, head down on a weekday as some parlours offer special prices on your manis, pedis, and extensions – D’Jewel Nails, De Paradise Nail Spa and Candy Nails are just a handful of stores that offer these deals.

-And if it’s been a while since you last set foot into an arcade, you’ll find Power 88 and their slew of games a treat.
+And if it’s been a while since you last set foot into an arcade, you’ll find Power 88 and its slew of games a treat.
 From motorbike racing simulators to a Transformers-themed shooting spree, you’ll be able to indulge in some group-friendly gaming fun to round off your day at Bugis Street.

 Getting to Bugis Street